 📄

-18+ structured fields generated automatically: title, description, date, creator, subject, format, language, rights, provenance, and more — all standards-aligned.
+18+ structured fields drafted automatically: title, description, date, creator, subject, format, language, rights, provenance, and more — all standards-aligned.

 Human review workflow